ieee-vgtc/ieeevis.org/_posts/2024-09-01-vis-2024-openpractices-report.md

 115 (93%) of accepted submissions used at least one supplemental material field, whether PCS, external, or both PCS and through an external link.
 ![Made use of at least one supplemental material field in PCS](/assets/posts/2024-09-OP/suppl_upload_text.png)

-This is moving in the right direction, but we would like to see supplementary material uploads hit 100% next year.
-Furthermore, our recommendations for alignment with VIS long-term Open Science goals are upload to **both** PCS for review as well as a free, reliable, and long-term archive.
+While not all papers necessarily have relevant supplemental material (for instance, position papers), for nearly all paper contributions, having supplemental material (like experimental data, code bases, or even just additional proofs and analyses) helps the work to be scrutinizable, so we view this high percentage as a step in the right direction.
+We do, however, record uploads to **both** PCS for review as well as a free, reliable, and long-term archive.

 Besides PCS, where did accepted submissions upload their supplementary material?
 ![External (to PCS) supplemental material links](/assets/posts/2024-09-OP/suppl_ext_text.png)